Sunday May 1st, 2022, 0540-1920

 My cowboy camp was fantastic.
 It wasn’t too cold, no bugs, no weird noises…just wonderful star gazing.
 It made packing up very easy as well.
 We left earlier than usual because we were loosing an hour by walking across the border into New Mexico (commence DST).
 The Alma cafe closed at 3 pm and we didn’t want to miss out on a hot meal (or 2).
 But we still had to walk 16 long miles to get there.

 The first 3 miles were pretty tough.
 It was more overgrown and rocky tread.
 The trail wove in and out of every ravine along the fluted outline of the mountains.
 Branches and twigs grabbed at me every step of the way, with some blowdowns thrown in for good measure.
 I was so glad that we stopped where we did the night before because it was the best camping for miles.

 Unfortunately it was too far to Mogollon to arrive on the same day as our border finish, so our plan was to hang out at the Alma grill and general store for awhile, then head up one of my favorite canyons for a great night on the creek.
 We’d save our Mogollon visit for the next morning.
-We walked a few more miles on the jeep track, then met up with a well graded forest road, rejoining the GET route.
+We walked a few more miles on the jeep track, then rejoining the GET route on a well graded forest road.
 The road walk dragged on far too long.
 I busied myself with phone calls to relatives.
 I would have gladly hitched (having already walked it once before), but not one vehicle passed us.
-This had been the case a year ago.
+This had been the case a year before.
 Sunflower Mesa truly is a desolate place.